Epiglottitis Case Study Diagnosis and Treatment

 Treatment

-After confirming epiglottitis with a lateral neck x-ray, you decided to administer oxygen therapy with a nasal cannula at 1 L/min.
-However, the patient is still extremely irritable and screams when any healthcare provider gets close.
-In this case, why is it important to keep the patient calm?
+After confirming epiglottitis via a lateral neck x-ray, you initiated oxygen therapy using a nasal cannula at 1 L/min.
+However, the patient remains extremely irritable and screams whenever a healthcare provider approaches.

-It’s important for the patient to remain calm because screaming and crying can further exacerbate the symptoms of epiglottitis.
-It can cause the upper airway obstruction to progress more rapidly, which could be fatal in the case of a complete obstruction.
+It is crucial to keep the patient calm because screaming and crying can exacerbate the airway obstruction caused by epiglottitis.
+Increased agitation leads to greater respiratory effort, which can cause the upper airway to swell more rapidly, potentially resulting in a complete obstruction—a life-threatening situation.

-After initiating oxygen therapy, the patient’s SpO2 decreased, even after increasing the flow up to 4 L/min.
-The patient is breathing faster, and her inspiratory stridor has also worsened.
-Her fingertips are now turning blue.
-What treatment method would you recommend?
+Despite oxygen therapy, the patient’s SpO2 continues to decrease, even after increasing the flow to 4 L/min.
+The patient is now breathing faster, and her inspiratory stridor has worsened.
+Additionally, her fingertips are turning blue, indicating cyanosis.

-The next step in treating this patient is intubation.
-The decreasing SpO2, worsening stridor, tachypnea, and cyanosis all indicate that her upper airway is becoming more obstructed.
+The next step in managing this patient is intubation.
+The signs of decreasing SpO2, worsening stridor, tachypnea, and cyanosis all suggest that the upper airway is becoming more severely obstructed.

 Intubation for a Child with Epiglottitis